teamniteo/handbook/2_Operations/how-we-work.md

 We work in 2-week Scrum Sprints described in detail in the [work process](work-process.md) document.

 Project and task management is currently done with [GitHub and ZenHub](/2_Operations/apps.md).
 Support handles tickets through Intercom.
-We also have an internal document system (intranet) we call Intra, running on [Plone](https://plone.org/), where all our company processes and documents are stored.

 We track cash flow with [Xero](https://www.xero.com/).
-Finance reports are published to intranet on a monthly basis and are viewable to all full-time team members.
+Finance reports are published to [niteoweb/finances](https://github.com/niteoweb/finances) on a monthly basis and are viewable to all full-time team members.

 Monthly company newsletter covers the main events of the month and is a great reference point for digging deeper into parts of the company one does not know that well.